Sean Kingston

-Early life and education
+Early life

-Born Kisean Paul Anderson in Miami, Florida, Kingston was the first of three children born to Janice Turner.
-Kingston's family moved to Kingston, Jamaica, when he was six.
-Kingston attended Ocho Rios High School in Ocho Rios for three years before migrating back to the United States.
-His grandfather was the noted Jamaican reggae producer Lawrence Lindo, who worked under the stage name Jack Ruby.
+Anderson was born in Miami, Florida, the first of three children of Janice Turner.
+Anderson's family moved to their native Kingston, Jamaica, when he was six.
+Anderson attended Ocho Rios High School in Ocho Rios for three years before immigrating back to the United States.
+His grandfather was the noted Jamaican reggae producer Lawrence "Jack Ruby" Lindo.